melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 </html>
 ```

-And wow, it really actually worked.
+Yahtzee.
+It really, actually worked!

 ![The prompt dialog is triggered from the wasm module](./assets/screenshot-1.png)
 ![User input is compared to the value in the wasm module and the result is returned](./assets/screenshot-2.png)

+In conclusion, yes, compiling Rust to a functional wasm module was a cake walk.
+Granted it was a toy application, but still.
+I'm excited to see what else I can write in Rust and run in the browser.

 ## Q. Stupid questions

 1. ✅ How do I even execute wasm in the browser?
-1. ✅ Why is Rust such a popular language for using for WebAssembly?
 1. ⬜️ How is Figma using WebAssembly?
 1. ⬜️ What is all that stuff in the JS module `wasm-bindgen` generated?

 ### How do I even execute wasm in the browser?

-Starting from a very basic handwritten `wat` file, a `wasm` file can first be generated and loaded by JS.
+Starting from a very basic handwritten `wat` file, a `wasm` file can be generated and loaded by JS.

-I created a `hello.wat` file and pasted in some basic wat code.
-Then I generated the bytecode `wasm` file using the `wat2wasm` tool from the WebAssembly Binary Toolkit (`wabt`).
-Because it's not so obvious for basic JS developers like myself, here are the steps I took to install the `wabt` tools on my MacOS (v14.4):
+I created a `hello.wat` file and copied in some basic wat code.
+Then I generated the `wasm` bytecode file using the `wat2wasm` tool from the WebAssembly Binary Toolkit (`wabt`).
+Because it's not so obvious for basic JS developers like myself, here are the steps I took to install the `wabt` tools on my Mac:

   1. Git clone the repo [as instructed](https://github.com/WebAssembly/wabt?tab=readme-ov-file#cloning).
-  2. Install `cmake` with brew, `$ brew install cmake`, and restart the old terminal to check the installation, `$ cmake --version`.
+  2. Install `cmake` with brew, `$ brew install cmake`, restart the old terminal, and check the installation, `$ cmake --version`.
   3. Build the executable [as instructed](https://github.com/WebAssembly/wabt?tab=readme-ov-file#building-using-cmake-directly-linux-and-macos).
-  4. Add the folder to your PATH, e.g. to my `.zshrc` I added `export PATH="/path/to/wabt/build/:$PATH"`, then applied the changes to terminal, `$ source ~/.zshrc ` (or you can restart again).
+  4. Add the folder to the PATH, e.g. to my `.zshrc` I added `export PATH="/path/to/wabt/build/:$PATH"`, then applied the changes to terminal, `$ source ~/.zshrc` (or you can restart again).
-  5. Then `$ wat2wasm hello.wat` created `wat2wasm hello.wasm`.
+  5. Then running `$ wat2wasm hello.wat` created `hello.wasm`.
 Great success.

 To run `hello.wasm` in the browser, the wasm file needed to be loaded by JS, the JS needed to be bootstrapped by HTML, and the HTML needed served from a server and not just the local filesystem.
 (The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension was nice for this because is has live reloading.)
-After all of that, I did manage to log out (and then contemplate) the meaning of life to console.
-Great success.

-### Why is Rust such a popular language for using for WebAssembly?

-"For the third year running, Rust is the most frequently used language for WebAssembly.
-Rust has always been a good fit for WebAssembly; it is a modern system-level language that has broad popularity (the Stack Overflow revealed it is the most desired language seven years in a row), it also happens to be a popular language for authoring WebAssembly runtimes and platforms."
-(6)

 ## References